 Acadian Miss Louisiana Iris is softly scented and has dazzling, ruffled, white petals with yellow-green signals atop handsome, green sword-like foliage.
 Acadian Miss Louisiana Iris is such a lovely addition to any water garden setting.
-Grows to 30 inches tall, so be sure to place it behind shorter varieties.
-Acadian Miss Louisiana Iris prefers moist soil or shallow water and grows well in bogs, stream beds and at the edge of ponds or lakes.
+Grows to 28 inches tall, so be sure to place it behind shorter varieties.
+Acadian Miss Louisiana Iris prefers moist soil or shallow water ( up to 3 inches of water above the roots) and grows well in bogs, stream beds and at the edge of ponds or lakes.
 Blooms early or late spring, depending on zone.

 Louisiana Iris were originally found throughout the southern parts of the United States where they do exceptionally well.
 However, they are now grown throughout the world!